-Get bleach powder from a good brand like Wella, Blondor, Matrix, or Salon Care.
+Selecting a high-quality hair bleach powder specifically designed for your hair type is very essential.
+Choose the right bleach for hair from a good brand like Wella, Blondor, Matrix, or Salon Care.
 Compromising on this and using a skin bleach is most likely going to lead to disastrous hair.
 Opt for a bleach that is blue or purple to help reduce brassiness.

-This is the peroxide liquid that activates your bleach so that it can get to lighten your hair.
+This is the peroxide hair bleach liquid that activates your bleach so that it can lighten your hair.
 It comes in different volumes: 10, 20, 30, and 40.
 This is indicative of the strength of the peroxide.
 With the information given below, pick the ideal volume for your needs.

 There are 10 hair levels, with 1 being the darkest – black, and 10 being the lightest – pale blonde.
 Depending on how much lift you desire, choose the ideal peroxide from the list below.